Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 Googling is a skill, knowing where to find the information you want is a must.
 From learning new things, to searching for exploits.
-For this section, I will just say that you will likely find your exploit scripts required mostly on exploit-db or github.
+For this section, I will just say that you will likely find your exploit scripts required mostly on [exploit-db][18] or github.

 ---